 - Processing and describing our collections

-- Enable Australians to understand their diverse social, cultural and intellectual histories by collecting and preserving Australian publications and unpublished collections—in print and digital forms—so that they can be enjoyed by current and future generations.
+- Enable Australians to understand their diverse social, cultural and intellectual histories by collecting, describing and preserving Australian publications and unpublished collections—in print and digital forms—so that they can be enjoyed by current and future generations.

 - Build a rich collection of print and digital resources that enable learning, research and understanding of the Asia-Pacific region and Australia’s place in the world.